neXtMcNAIR/CAPP/README.md

 To find the most recent release of the CAPP software, click [here](https://github.com/neXtMcNAIR/CAPP/releases/download/v0.0.3.2-alpha/CAPP.Build.v0.0.3.2.7z).

-For a guide to getting started with the download, click [here](https://github.com/neXtMcNAIR/CAPP/wiki/Download-and-Installation).
+For help with the downloading process, click [here](https://github.com/neXtMcNAIR/CAPP/wiki/Download-and-Installation).

 The [user manual](https://github.com/neXtMcNAIR/CAPP/wiki/Ply-Models) includes a step-by-step tutorial through the CAPP process and helps beginners become familiar with the program.
 It also acts as a reference guide for any user who is having trouble understanding aspects of the CAPP process and needs clarification.